RCCoop/RCDataKit/README.md

 There are a few pre-made implementations of `DataStack` available here:

 - **PreviewStack** is an in-memory store for use in SwiftUI previews or other non-persisted environments.
-- **SingleStoreStack** is a SQLite-backed stack with a single store, and initialization options for Persistent History Tracking and Staged Migrations.
+- **BasicDataStack** is a SQLite-backed stack with a single store, and initialization options for Persistent History Tracking and Staged Migrations.

 ## Helper Types